Arrival & Dismissal

 Lunch Options

 Please be certain that your child has a lunch each day.
 If you are bringing a lunch to school after the day has started, you may place it in the late lunch bins in the covered area outside of the office.
-Please deliver late lunches no later than 11:40 AM.
-A noon duty supervisor will roll that basket out to the tables prior to lunch time.
+Please deliver late lunches no later than 11:00 AM and contact your teacher letting them know of the drop off.
 Food deliveries such as mobile order, delivery services, and large quantity orders are not allowed.
 (Example: Postmates, DoorDash, and Uber Eats.)

-Hot lunches and snack/breakfast are available for students in grades PreK-6 at no cost.
+Hot lunches and snack/breakfast are available for students in grades PreK-8 at no cost.
 For Pre-K and Kinder students, because of their limited time on campus, nutrition services typically provide them a snack/breakfast.

 Please view the video linked here for additional information.
 Students will need to enter their assigned pin each time they enter the nutrition services line.
 If students request an additional lunch, they are available for the price of $3.25 each school day.
-Students may pay for lunch with cash or by establishing a School Bucks online account.
+Students may pay for lunch with cash or by establishing a Titan account through Parent Portal.
 For additional information about lunch payments please visit the IUSD website.
 For those students with existing accounts, you may pay online or pay with a check or cash.
 Envelopes are available in the school office to use if you pay with a check or cash.
 Once a deposit is made in your child’s account, he/she will be able to buy lunch.
 If you have any further questions, please call IUSD Food Services at 949-936-6520.

 Medication